 What to prepare before you take your toddler to the pool

-This is key to an easy transition once you arrive!
-This is my number 1 safe sunscreen recommendation for kids.
-Don’t forget to sunscreen yourself too.
 I think it took me 30 minutes just to put sunscreen and bathing suits on 3 kids!
-Once they see the pool, they get so impatient.
+Once they see the pool, they get so impatient…so try to do this at home.

 When I’d forget to sunscreen up at home, we would do it inside of the gated area they had that locked by the bathrooms because it helped to have a barrier between my kids and the pool.